jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Keep it, keep it," said Karl gloomily.
 "You have a right to more than that, you who have slaved for him so long.
 And, for Heaven's sake, don't cry and spoil your pretty eyes," he added tenderly.

-Dora and Alice were married on the same day, though not by design, or even with the knowledge of the latter, who had, to the grief and dismay of the little governess, <p class="pagenum">Begin page 40</p>lately turned a deaf ear to all confidences, and even frowned coldly upon proffered sympathy.
+Dora and Alice were married on the same day, though not by design, or even with the knowledge of the latter, who had, to the grief and dismay of the little governess, <hr><p class="pagenum">Page 40</p>lately turned a deaf ear to all confidences, and even frowned coldly upon proffered sympathy.
 Unamiable, very; but Alice had never been particularly amiable.
 It was a necessity that both, if they married at all, should do so before the departure of Mr. and Mrs. Randolph for New York, whence they were to sail for Europe; and so, one morning Alice Randolph, quite alone, stepped into the carriage her lover had brought, entered St. Mark's Church a rich woman, and left it without a penny in the world, except what she had in her purse.

 "And you are sure you will never repent, Alice, my darling?" asked her husband, when they stood together in the little parlor of the home he had prepared for her.
 "It was hard for you, dear, with not a sister or a friend to look on at your marriage.
 Are you quite sure you do not regret?"